microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenges/Challenge-00.md

 ### Option 1: Completing the challenges locally on your device:

+- If you choose to use your local workstation, you should unpack the `Resources.zip` file there too.
 - Python Installation: version at least \>= 3.6, the minimum requirement for using OpenAI's GPT-3.5-based models, such as ChatGPT.
   - [Python](https://www.python.org/downloads)
 - Conda Installation: for project environment management and package management.
 Anaconda distribution is a popular Python distribution, while Miniconda is the lightweight version of Anaconda.